cisco-ospo/oss-template/CONTRIBUTING.md

 reporting bugs that we ask you to review.
 Following these guidelines helps to communicate that you respect the time of the contributors managing and developing this open source project.
 In return, they should reciprocate that respect in addressing your issue, assessing changes, and helping you finalize your pull requests.
-In that spirit of mutual respect, we endeavour to review incoming issues and pull requests within 10 days, and will close any lingering issues or pull requests after 60 days of inactivity.
+In that spirit of mutual respect, we endeavor to review incoming issues and pull requests within 10 days, and will close any lingering issues or pull requests after 60 days of inactivity.

-Please note that all of your interactions in the project are subject to our [Code of Conduct](CODE_OF_CONDUCT.md).
-This includes creation of issues or pull requests, commenting on issues or pull requests, and extends to all interactions in any real-time space (eg. Slack, Discord, etc).
+Please note that all of your interactions in the project are subject to our [Code of Conduct](/CODE_OF_CONDUCT.md).
+This includes creation of issues or pull requests, commenting on issues or pull requests, and extends to all interactions in any real-time space e.g., Slack, Discord, etc.

 ## Reporting Issues